 Betty Fuller: We have photos of the school.
 Mr. Calhoun was brought from Tennessee to teach at that school and became President of the University of Texas.

-Jimmy Payton: While we’re in that era – in 1886, the Calloway family donated land for the Calloway Cemetery, which your grandmother and I serve on the Board at this time.
+Jimmy Payton: While we’re in that era – in 1886, the Calloway family donated land for the Calloway Cemetery, which your grandmother (talking to Gillian) and I serve on the Board at this time.
 My great grandfather Mood Fuller and John Huffman were two of the original trustees and Bill Byers and I, who are great-grandsons, both serve on the Board now.
 Betty, who is a great granddaughter-in-law, serves on the Board and David Massey is also on the Board.
 He is a descendant of Mr. Huffman.
 So there’s still a lot of history in the community.

 Betty Fuller: Mood Fuller’s brother, David’s great grandfather Thomas Fuller, was the Euless Postmaster 1895-1910.